AwalaApp/specs/rs002-pki.md

 ### Parcel Delivery Authorization (PDA)

-Given Endpoint A and Endpoint B, Endpoint A MAY instruct its gateway and its relaying gateway to accept parcels from Endpoint B by signing Endpoint B's certificate, which will result in a certificate chain called _Parcel Delivery Authorization_ (PDA).
+Given Endpoint A and Endpoint B, Endpoint A MAY instruct its gateway and its relaying gateway to accept parcels from Endpoint B by signing Endpoint B's certificate, which will result in a certificate called _Parcel Delivery Authorization_ (PDA).

 If Endpoint A is private, the endpoint and its gateways MUST refuse parcels where the sender certificate is not a valid PDA.

-Each PDA is a certificate chain formed of the following sequence (from leaf to root):
+The chain of a PDA is formed of the following sequence (from leaf to root):

 1. (Optional) Endpoint B's _signature-only certificate_.
 A certificate that MUST only be used to sign messages in the [endpoint channel](rs000-core.md#endpoint-messaging-protocol) (e.g., parcels) on behalf of Endpoint B.
 1. Endpoint B's certificate.